 Within Andover, voter registration forms are available at the Town Clerk’s Office and lobby at Andover Town Hall, Memorial Hall Library, and Andover Post Offices.
-Forms are also available on line via the Secretary of the Commonwealth’s website.
-Mail-in forms also may be obtained by calling the State Elections Division at (800) 462-VOTE.
 In addition, branches of the state Registry of Motor Vehicles, social service agencies and military recruitment offices provide voter registration services.

-When you register to vote you may choose to register in a state political party, select a political designation (become affiliated with a political organization which has not received party status in Massachusetts) or choose no affiliation and become unenrolled (commonly referred to as an independent).
-If you choose a political designation, you will not be able to vote in a primary.
+When you register to vote you may choose to register in a state political party, select a political designation (become affiliated with a political organization which has not received party status in Massachusetts) or choose no affiliation and become unenrolled (commonly referred to as an independent voter).

 If you choose to register with a political party, you will only be able to receive the ballot of the selected party in a primary election.
+Unenrolled (independent) voters and voters enrolled in a political designation may choose any party ballot in a primary election.
 Your registration status also affects your ability to run for office in a partisan election.

 Who May Register?

 Any person who is a Massachusetts resident, a United States citizen and will be eighteen years old as of the next election, is eligible to register to vote.
 First time voters in Massachusetts must provide a copy of their identification if registering to vote by mail.
 If no ID is provided, they will be required to show proof of residency at the polling location on election day.
 When signing the registration form, you must attest, under the pains and penalties of perjury, that you are legally eligible to register and that the information you provide is accurate and truthful.
 The penalty for fraudulent registration increased recently to a fine of ten thousand dollars or imprisonment for up to five years, or both.

 You will remain on the list of voters so long as you vote regularly and complete and return the annual municipal census.
 If you move to another city or town, you must re-register in your new community.